BurningKarl/LightOrgan/README.md

 The light organ is able to react to all sounds played as the user pi.
 If the Raspberry Pi is set up as a Spotify playback device or a Bluetooth speaker (as explained below), you can easily control the music remotely.

 ## Hardware requirements
-1. A Raspberry Pi with Raspbian
+1. A Raspberry Pi with Raspbian 10 (buster)
 1. A WS2812B LED strip or similar

 ## Guide